mbarcia/CSV-Payments-PoC/docs/guide/getting-started.md

 # Getting Started

-This guide walks you through the process of setting up and using the Pipeline Framework in your project.
+This guide walks you through the process of setting up and using the The Pipeline Framework in your project.

 <Callout type="tip" title="Prerequisites">
 Before you begin, ensure you have Java 21+ and Maven 3.8+ installed on your system.